-Some discounts are offered to out of state students if they live within the neighboring states.
-However, how to get in state tuition is determined by several factors by colleges that waive out of state tuition.
+Some discounts are offered to out-of-state students if they live within the neighboring states.
+However, how to get in-state tuition is determined by several factors by colleges that waive out-of-state tuition.
 The student needs to keep a required GPA of at least 3.0, in most cases.
-In addition, have their SAT scores around 1100 or higher.
+In addition, have SAT scores around 1100 or higher.
 The college must have a reciprocity agreement as well.
 An article by U.S. News & World Report states, “The neighboring states’ reciprocity agreement means residents can attend universities in either state at in-state rates.”

 The amount of college tuition can either make or break a student’s educational goals.
 So receiving an out-of-state tuition waiver to attend college will help with the tuition costs that accumulate over the first four years of school.
 Having these options for how to get in-state tuition can help the ease of pressure of college tuition costs, so they can concentrate on getting the best education at a reasonable price.